Skip Navigation

 Credits: 1.5 (1.5 Lecture Hours)

-Basics of economics concepts as they relate to energy applications; how the government policies affect the energy economy; present the economics of energy and climate change; introduction to renewable technologies and their impact.
+Basics of economics concepts as they relate to energy applications; how the government policies affect the energy economy; present the economics of energy and climate change; economics of bioenergy production.

 ICPE 613